KQM-git/TCL/evidence/equipment/weapons.md

 There is some inconsistency with shielded sword characters and aquila favonia procs.

 **Evidence:**
-[YouTube](https://youtu.be/mEgcnveyTrg): Bennett with Diona's shield
+* [YouTube](https://youtu.be/mEgcnveyTrg): Bennett with Diona's shield

-[YouTube](https://youtu.be/ZSd-3ke6YmQ): Xingqiu with Diona's shield
+* [YouTube](https://youtu.be/ZSd-3ke6YmQ): Xingqiu with Diona's shield

 The videos show:
-1/ How aquila does not proc when protected by a shield
+1. How Aquila does not proc when protected by a shield
-2/ How aquila can proc while in burst iframes, without a shield
+2. How Aquila can proc while in burst iframes, without a shield
-3/ How aquila can proc while in burst iframes, while protected by a shield
+3. How Aquila can proc while in burst iframes, while protected by a shield

 **Significance:**
 This interaction may affect other "triggers on taking dmg" + shield interactions.
 The only other ability I can think of that could be similarly affected would be Zhongli A2.